awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-canned-policy.md

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-creating-signed-url-canned-policy.html)

-1. Append the resulting value to your signed URL after `&Signature=`, and return to [To create a signed URL using a canned policy](#private-content-creating-signed-url-canned-policy-procedure) to finish concatenating the parts of your signed URL\.
+1. Append the resulting value to your signed URL after `&Signature=`, and return to [To create a signed URL using a canned policy](#private-content-creating-signed-url-canned-policy-procedure) to finish concatenating the parts of your signed URL\.<a name="private-content-canned-policy-creating-signature-streaming-flash-procedure"></a>

 **Option 2: To create a signature for an RTMP distribution by using a canned policy \(Adobe Flash Player\)**